-If you find yourself in a position where you believe your study is being affected, you should discuss this as soon as possible with your Course Director or Supervisor prior to submitting any request to withdraw from your studies.
+If you find yourself in a position where you believe your study is being affected, you should discuss this as soon as possible with your Course Director or Supervisor (and, for apprentices, your employer and the Apprenticeships Office) prior to submitting any request to withdraw from your studies.
 They will outline to you the various possibilities that might be open to you to accommodate your personal circumstances.
 These are commonly: